-In early December 2013, Rogers Memorial Hospital celebrates the opening of Wisconsin’s only 13-bed inpatient eating disorders unit dedicated to children and adolescents.
+Rogers Memorial Hospital is home to Wisconsin’s only 13-bed inpatient eating disorders unit dedicated to children and adolescents.
 The new unit completes the relocation of child and adolescent eating disorders inpatient care which moved from Rogers’ West Allis campus in 2012 to bring services closer to the nationally recognized residential treatment services on our Oconomowoc campus.

 The program provides a nurturing environment in which patients ages 8 to 18 and their families can better understand eating disorders and learn the tools necessary to be successful at home and school.